 One-third being representatives of businesses, religious, social service, education, or other major community groups

-The CAPSAW Board meets on the 3rd Tuesday, every other month beginning at 5:30 p.m The proposed schedule is below:
+The CAPSAW Board meets at the Staunton, Augusta Family YMCA on Coalter Street in Staunton.
+Meetings take place on the 3rd Tuesday,of every month beginning at 5:30 p.m.
+The 2018 schedule is below: